Northeast China Plain

-The Northeast China Plain (东北平原 (東北平原, Dōngběi Píngyuán)), commonly known as Songliao Plain or the Manchurian Plain or just the Northeast Plain, is located in Northeast China, historically also known as Manchuria.
+The Northeast China Plain (东北平原 (東北平原, Dōngběi Píngyuán)), also known as Songliao Plain, Manchurian Plain, or Northeast Plain, is located in Northeast China.
 It lies between the Greater and Lesser Khingan and Changbai mountains, ending at the coast at Liaodong Bay in the Bohai Sea.
 Covering 350,000 km2, it is China's largest plain, with an elevation of lower than 200 meters, and less than 100 meters to the southwest.
-The Songhua, Nen, and Liao rivers run through it.
-The Manchurian Plain of Asia is the other name of the Amur valley.
+The Songhua, Nen, and Liao Rivers run through the plain.

 The Northeast Plain includes Songnen Plain in the north, Liaohe Plain in the south, and Sanjiang Plain in the northeast.
-The Songnen plain was formed by the Songhua and alluvial soils from the Nen.
-The Liaohe plain, located in the hilly areas near Changchun, was created by the separation of watersheds of the Songhua and Liaohe, which are collectively known as the Liaohe plain.
-The Sanjiang plain, at the confluence of the Sungari, Amur, and Ussuri rivers, was originally a swamp known as the "Great Northern Wilderness", becoming a food-producing area after reclamation.
-The original wetland area of the Sanjiang plain has been greatly reduced.
+The Songnen Plain was formed by the Songhua and alluvial soils from the Nen.
+The Liaohe Plain, located in the hilly areas near Changchun, was created by the separation of watersheds of the Songhua and Liao, which are collectively known as the Liaohe Plain.
+The Sanjiang Plain, at the confluence of the Songhua, Amur, and Ussuri Rivers, was originally a swamp known as the "Great Northern Wilderness", becoming a food-producing area after reclamation.
+The original wetland area of the Sanjiang Plain has been greatly reduced.

 History

 The Northeast Plain was inhabited by Sushen ethnic groups since the Zhou Dynastic period, up to and including the Jurchen people, who were semi-nomadic.
-Large scale Han migration occurred during the Qing dynasty, in a process called Chuang Guandong, intensifying during the reign of Guangxu Emperor in the late 18th century, and bringing with them large scale agriculture.
+Large scale Han migration occurred during the Qing dynasty, in a process called Chuang Guandong, intensifying during the reign of Guangxu Emperor in the late 19th century, and bringing with them large scale agriculture.